notcraig/Start-Bootstrap-Resume-For-Middleman/README.md

 [Resume](https://startbootstrap.com/template-overviews/resume/) is a resume and CV theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This theme features a fixed sidebar with content sections to build a simple, yet elegant resume.

+This is my port of the theme to Middleman.

 Each section has been separated in to individual partials for easy removal, rearranging, etc.
 A yaml data file for each section exists in the `data` folder.